The Ultimate Chongqing Family Travel Guide: Navigating the 8D City with Kids

 1-Day Stopover Itinerary (Best for Toddlers/Younger Kids)

-- Evening: Head to Hongya Cave night lights.
+• Evening: Head to Hongya Cave for the night lights.
 Watch from across the river for a magical view without the crowds.
 Riverside dining with some live entertainment keeps kids happy.

 This short itinerary is perfect for families doing Shanghai–Chengdu or Beijing–Chengdu transfers.